 In Operations, expand Tables, expand OrderDetails, select Insert, and then select the right arrow.
 The Insert operation is now listed under the Selected operations section.

-In Runtime Security, select Fixed Windows credential, specify the credentials, and then click Next.
+In Runtime Security, select Fixed Windows credential, enter the credentials, and then select Next.

 This security type determines how the client message is authenticated with the LOB Target.
 Options include: